gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 She slapped the big bot's side to get its attention.
 "You can't fit in there.
-We'll have to find another way---whoa!"
+We'll have to find another---whoa!"
 Crusher picked her up with one enormous manipulator and placed her gently on its back.
 Engines rumbling,